- Hiring Process

 Part I: Rowing Test

-To successfully pass the Concept 2 Rower test, an applicant is required to complete the 2,000-meter row and achieve a minimum score of 50%, with the difficulty level set to "5."
+To successfully pass the Concept 2 Rower test, an applicant must complete the 2,000-meter row and achieve a minimum score of 50%, with the difficulty level set to "5."
 The passing score is determined based on your gender, age, and weight.
-All row tests will be administered by a certified tester.
+A certified tester will administer all row tests.
 To determine your minimum standard for passing 50%, visit The Department of Public Safety website and follow the steps below:

 Select your gender and age range then type in your weight